AnganaB/AnganaB.github.io/_pages/about.md

 Here's what I have been upto lately: <br/>

 @ __Aug, 2026__: Excited to share that four papers I contributed to (one first-authored) have been accepted to [EMNLP 2026](https://2026.emnlp.org/)!
-Here are the paper details: [Whose Norms?
+Here are the details: [Whose Norms?
 Disentangling Cultural and Personal Alignment in Large Language Models](https://arxiv.org/pdf/2606.07877) (Main), NE-MultiSpeech: A Multilingual Speech Corpus and ASR Benchmark for Northeast Indian Languages (Main), AtlasNLP: A Country-Aware Atlas of Dataset Representation in NLP (Main) and [The Age of Curiosity Meets the Age of AI: Benchmarking Child Safety in Large Language Models](https://arxiv.org/pdf/2605.25510) (Findings)

 @ __Jul, 2026__: Glad to share that a project I was part of has been accepted to the [AIES conference](https://www.aies-conference.com/2026/) (Artificial Intelligence, Ethics and Society)!
 Here is our paper: [SurakshaEval: An Indic Safety Benchmark for Multilingual LLMs](https://arxiv.org/pdf/2608.07862)